thushjandan/p4-table-join/Readme.md

 |                           fifthAttr                           |
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```
-* bos (1-bit): indicates if bottom of stack has reached.
-1 if bos has reached, otherwise 0
-* entryId (31-bit): primary key represented as an unsigned integer.
+* entryId (32-bit): primary key represented as an unsigned integer.
 * secondAttr (32-bit): Second attribute of the tuple represented as an unsigned integer.
 * thirdAttr (32-bit): Third attribute of the tuple represented as an unsigned integer.
 * forthAttr (32-bit): Forth attribute of the tuple represented as an unsigned integer.